huan/memory-card/README.md

 Memory Card is an Easy to Use Key/Value Store, with Swagger API Backend &amp; Serialization Support.

+- It is design for distribution scenarios.
+- It is NOT design for performance.

 ![Memory Card](https://huan.github.io/memory-card/images/memory-card-logo.png)

 ## API